joyrexus/leap-view/docs/overview.md

 Once you have a sample recorded, you can load and view it in a web browser using our [viewer](https://github.com/joyrexus/leap-view).
 The viewer allows you to click and choose a sample file you've recorded (e.g. [sample.ldj](https://github.com/joyrexus/leap-view/blob/master/data/sample.ldj)).

 Below we'll walk through an example of loading a recorded sample, using the playback controls, and selecting a region of interest (a subset of frames representing a duration of time within the full sample).
-Once a region/duration is selected you can download the position/velocity data associated with that region.
-(Note: Given our particular research question, we're only interested in the **vertical** position and velocity of the captured gesture.)
+Once a region/duration is selected you can download specific types of frame data associated with that region.

 ---